ZupIT/beagle-docs/content/en/docs/Tutorials/Test/_index.md

 ---
 title: Tests
 weight: 235
-description: "In this section, you will lean more about Beagle built-in tests and tests in Beagle's applications."
+description: "In this section, you will learn more about Beagle built-in tests and tests in Beagle applications."
 ---

 ---